derubiops/HelloWorldDemo/ANSWERS.md

 - What was the most challenging part and why?

   - I got stuck for some time configuring the nginx as a reverse proxy, as this is something that I do not do on a daily basis and I needed some learning and practice until I got it working.
+However, the SSL part was pretty straightforward.